awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 # Configure the AWS IoT Greengrass Core<a name="gg-core"></a>

 An AWS IoT Greengrass core is an AWS IoT thing \(device\)\.
 Like other AWS IoT devices, a core exists in the registry, has a device shadow, and uses a device certificate to authenticate with AWS IoT\.
-The core device runs the AWS IoT Greengrass core software, which enables it to manage local processes for Greengrass groups, such as communication, shadow sync, and token exchange\.
+The core device runs the AWS IoT Greengrass Core software, which enables it to manage local processes for Greengrass groups, such as communication, shadow sync, and token exchange\.

 The AWS IoT Greengrass Core software provides the following functionality:
 + Deployment and local execution of connectors and Lambda functions\.